igomez-p/flutter_fluidsynth/README.md

     src/
 ```

-Also should have the **Android Studio** and **Flutter** installed on your PC and create a new Flutter project.
+Also you should have the **Android Studio** and **Flutter** installed on your PC and create a new Flutter project.

 ## Implementation

 ### Generate the plugin
-At the project terminal we should to corroborate the route of the project.
+At the project terminal we should corroborate the route of the project.
 Then, we create the plugin with the following command:
 ```sh
 flutter create --platforms=android,ios --template=plugin native_fluidsynth
 ```
 A new folder *native_fluidsynth* will be create in our project.
-To avoid compilation problems, we comment the .dart code that comes by default in the test folder of the generated plugin.
+To avoid compilation problems, we comment the .dart code by default in the test folder of the generated plugin.

 From now on, in order not to confuse directories, we will call **NATIVE\_DIR** the one corresponding to the plugin and **PROJECT\_DIR** the general one of the project; where the second includes the first.